moiatgit/rustbook/src/ch13-01-closures.md

 {{#rustdoc_include ../listings/ch13-functional-features/listing-13-05/src/main.rs}}
 ```

-<span class="caption">Listing 13-5: Defining and calling a closure that
+<span class="caption">Llistat 13-5: Defining and calling a closure that
 captures a mutable reference</span>

 This code compiles, runs, and prints: